-Commission File Number er: 000-54986 ARCH THERAPEUTICS, INC. (Exact name of registrant as sp Nevada 46-0524102 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 235 Walnut Street, Suite 6 Framingham, MA 01702 (Address of principal executive offices) (Zip Code) (617) 431-2.
-(Registrant's telephone number r, including area code) Securities registered pursuant to Sec etion 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Ac t: Common Stock, par value \$0.001 per share (Title of Cla Indicate by check mark if the registrant is a well-known seasoned issuer, as s defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursua ant to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports requi Act of 1934 during the preceding 12 months (or for such shorter period t been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ that the registrant was required to file such reports), and (2) has Indicate by check mark whether the registrant has submitted electronically Data File required to be submitted and posted pursuant to Rule 405 of Remonths (or for such shorter period that the registrant was required to submit egulation S-T (§232.405 of this chapter) during the preceding 12 Indicate by check mark if disclosure of delinquent filers pursuant to Item contained, to the best of registrant's knowledge, in definitive proxy or inform 10-K or any amendment to this Form 10-K. □ Indicate by check mark whether the registrant is a large accelerated filer company, or an emerging growth company.
-See the definitions of "la company," and "emerging growth company" in Rule 12b-2 of the Exchange arge accelerated filer," "accelerated filer," "smaller reporting Large accelerated filer \square Non-accelerated filer \square (Do not check if a smaller reporting comp Emerging growth company \square Accelerated filer □ pany) Smaller reporting company ⊠ If an emerging growth company, indicate by check mark if the registrant hawith any new or revised financial accounting standards provided pursuant t ed in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗵
+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 For the transition period fromto Commission File Nu ımber: 000-54986 ARCH THERAI (Exact name of registrant as specified in its charter) Nevada 46-0524102 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 235 Walnut Street, Suite 6 01700 Framingham, MA (Address of principal executive offices) (Zip Code) (617) 43 (Registrant's telephone nur Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the (Title of f Class) Indicate by check mark if the registrant is a well-known seasoned issue r, as defined in Rule 405 of the Securities Act.
+Yes ☐ No 🗵 Indicate by check mark if the registrant is not required to file reports pu ursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports react of 1934 during the preceding 12 months (or for such shorter period been subject to such filing requirements for the past 90 days.
+Yes 🗵 No. that the registrant was required to file such reports), and (2) has Indicate by check mark whether the registrant has submitted electronica Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the precedent required to submit such files).
+Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Iter herein, and will not be contained, to the best of registrant's knowledge, reference in Part III of this Form 10-K or any amendment to this Form in definitive proxy or information statements incorporated by Indicate by check mark whether the registrant is a large accelerated file company, or an emerging growth company.
+See the definitions of "larg company," and "emerging growth company" in Rule 12b-2 of the Exch e accelerated filer," "accelerated filer," "smaller reporting Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □